 If technological features are your thing, the Masimo MightySat could well be the oximeter for you.

-Substantially more expensive than the other units I have chosen for my top 6, this “Best Premium” option can connect to a cell phone app so that data can be recorded, tracked and analysed.
+Substantially more expensive than the other units I have chosen for my top 6, this “Best Premium” option can connect to a cell phone app so that data can be recorded, tracked, and analyzed.

 Furthermore, being an advanced, premium device, accuracy levels are increased via what’s called the Masimo SET technology.